Kong/docs.konghq.com/app/konnect/gateway-manager/dedicated-cloud-gateways/data-plane-logs.md

 title: Data Plane Logs
 ---

-The Data Plane Logs feature provides users with the ability to view, filter, search, and download logs for the data plane nodes associated with a Dedicated Cloud Gateway.
+Data plane logs provide users with the ability to view, filter, search, and download logs for the data plane nodes associated with a Dedicated Cloud Gateway.
 This feature is essential for debugging, monitoring, and understanding the behavior of data plane nodes.

 ## Log Management Features

-You can access Data Plane logs from the Data Plane Dashboard in [Gateway Manager](https://cloud.konghq.com/us/gateway-manager/).
+You can access data plane logs from the Data Plane Dashboard in [Gateway Manager](https://cloud.konghq.com/us/gateway-manager/): Choose a Dedicated Cloud Gateway control plane > **Data Plane Nodes** in side menu > **Logs** tab.

 From here, you can perform the following actions:

 | **Feature**                   | **Description**                                                                 |
 |-------------------------------|---------------------------------------------------------------------------------|